Looking to test mobile websites in your desktop browser?

 1. Built-in User Agent switching

 The option to switch between different User Agents is built-in to modern browsers.
 By exploring the developer options, you can change the UA to view websites the way they’re viewed on different devices.
-Here are some brief guidelines helping you change User Agents in Chrome, IE, and Firefox.
+Here are some brief guidelines helping you change User Agents in Chrome, Microsoft Edge and Firefox.

 Google’s Chrome browser comes with many options for developers tailoring their websites to the needs of users on different devices.
 This includes the ability to switch between UAs, a list of popular UAs and a field to test any custom User Agent.